mosaic-hgw/Docker/image/base/README.md

 The `MOS_RUN_MODE`, in contrast to the `TYPE` in the `--add-run-script`, does not affect the individual layer, but the behaviour in the whole image:
 - `action` will wait until all action-run-scripts are successful finished and then also stop the service-run-scripts
 - `service` starts all run-scripts and tries to restart services if they quit
-- `cascade` like `service` but stops them again as soon as a service ends
+- `cascade` like `service` but also stops all other services as soon as a service ends
-- `external` like `service` but does not restart the services
+- `external` like `service` but does not restart a ended service nor does it stop the others

 ## Relevant Entrypoints
 | Path             | ref.
 ENV-Variable  | Type   | Purpose                                                                  |